 Transcatheter aortic valve replacement (TAVR) is a minimally invasive procedure to replace the aortic valve in patients with severe aortic stenosis.
-TAVR is less invasive than open heart surgery, and the procedure typically takes one to two hours.
-Your care team will determine if you should have a mild sedative or general anesthesia.
+TAVR is less invasive than open-heart surgery, and the procedure typically takes less than one hour.
+Your heart team will determine if you should have a mild sedative or general anesthesia.

-At the start of the procedure, your doctor will make a small cut in the groin (1), the neck (2), or a space between your ribs (3).
+At the start of the procedure, your doctor will make a small cut in one of three typically used access routes: a small cut in the groin (1), the neck (2), or a space between your ribs (3).

 The doctor will guide a thin, flexible tube with the heart valve into your artery and to your diseased valve.
 Throughout the procedure, your doctor will be viewing images of your heart.

-The TAVR heart valve will be placed in your diseased valve.
+The Medtronic TAVR heart valve will be placed in your diseased valve.
 Your new valve will work immediately.
-Your doctor will remove the tube and close the incision.
+Your doctor will remove the tube and close the cut.

-After your procedure, you may spend a day or more in the intensive care unit (ICU) and another day or two in a patient room.
-Most patients begin walking within a day of their procedure.
+After the procedure, most patients spend a few hours in the intensive care unit (ICU) before transferring to a patient room.
+Typically, patients begin walking the same day as their Medtronic TAVR procedure and are discharged within a day or two.

-Before you leave the hospital, your doctor will explain what kinds of activities you can do, if you need to take medication, and when you will need to see your doctor again.
+Before you leave the hospital, your doctor will explain what kinds of activities you can do, what medications you need to take, and when you will need to see your doctor again.
 You will also be given an information card about your new TAVR heart valve.

 Keep your Medtronic TAVR valve information card with you at all times.